oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Backend For Frontend (BFF) {#pattern-bff}
 --------------------------

-This section describes the architecture of a JavaScript application that relies on a backend component to handle all OAuth responsibilities and API interactions.
+This section describes the architecture of a browser-based application that relies on a backend component to handle all OAuth responsibilities and API interactions.
 The BFF has three core responsibilities:

 1. The BFF interacts with the authorization server as a confidential OAuth client
 2. The BFF manages OAuth access and refresh tokens in the context of a cookie-based session, avoiding the direct exposure of any tokens to the browser-based application